ZacharyGonzalez/C-Projects/Chess2.0/readme.md

 ## How to play
 I did not implement a translation for the board movements, so an input of which row you want to select, and the which column within that row will be the selected piece. the following two numbers will be for where the selected piece moves too.

-## Issues i have with this ##
-i can make things better than they are, currently the algorithm for detecting collisions and how pieces can move is computationally tense, when i could make a bit-map of potential moves and then find the corresponding mvoe within that map and immediately determine it's validity.
-That system would be significantly more useful for ML and an AI opponent as they will process information faster